IBM/aspera-cli/README.erb.md

 Default parameters are loaded using this algorithm:

-* if option '--load-params=xxxx' is specified (or -Pxxxx), this reads the profile specified
+* if option '--load-params=xxxx' is specified (or -Pxxxx), this reads the parameter set specified
     * else if option --no-default is specified, then dont load default
-    * else it looks for the name of the default profile name in section "default" and loads all parameters in this section
+    * else it looks for the name of the default parameter set in section "default" and loads it
 * environment variables are evaluated
 * command line options are evaluated